 Edward Stevens and his wife are buried in Sibford Churchyard.
 Their son Frank Lascelles sculpted a statue of a bronze angel in 1928 and placed it on their grave as a memorial.
 This statue, known by villagers as the Spirit of Sibford, was stolen from the Churchyard in 1999 but fortunately recovered in 2000 and replaced in its original position.

-Stevens maintained a handwritten diary in about twelve notebooks, over the years 1871 to 1897.
+Stevens maintained a handwritten diary in small 200-page notebooks, over the years 1871 to 1897.
 Some of these volumes have been lost; however, eight are in the possession of the Sibfords History Society, together with some typed (occasionally handwritten) transcripts of selections from the lost volumes that were made in the 1970s by Leslie Baily.

 - To make the transcriptions easier to read, we have freely expanded many of Stevens’s abbreviations and modified his punctuation.

 - In some places the handwriting is hard to decipher.
 We have used question marks to indicate places where we are uncertain.
 If you can fill in the missing parts, or wish to correct what you think is a transcription error, please let us know.

 - All the transcriptions are accompanied on the web pages by an image of the corresponding source document, whether it be the handwritten diary or Leslie Baily’s transcript.
 Click on the date to view it.